ScottW514/terraform-provider-datapower/docs/resources/web_token_service.md

 - `delay_errors` (Boolean) The timing difference of the error messages returned after a decryption action can provide an attacker with enough information to determine the contents of the plain-text data.
 When enabled, the default, the appliance delays error messages for the defined duration.
 When disabled, the appliance does not delay error messages.
   - CLI Alias: `delay-errors`
   - Default value: `true`
+  - Not Valid When: `rewrite_errors`!=`true`
 - `delay_errors_duration` (Number) When enabling the delay of error messages, specify the delay duration in milliseconds.
 If delaying messages for 3000 ms, the appliance will not send error messages to the client until 3 seconds have elapsed since the appliance performed decryption on the requests.
 Enter any value in the range 250 - 300000.
 The default value is 1000.
   - CLI Alias: `delay-errors-duration`
   - Range: `250`-`300000`
   - Default value: `1000`
   - Required When: (`delay_errors`=`true` AND `rewrite_errors`=`true`)
+  - Not Valid When: attribute is not conditionally required
 - `dependency_actions` (Attributes List) Actions to take on other resources when operations are performed on this resource. (see [below for nested schema](#nestedatt--dependency_actions))
 - `front_http_version` (String) Set the HTTP version for client-to-service connections.
 If the client submits an HTTP/1.0 request, the service on the DataPower appliance always replies with HTTP/1.0 compatible responses regardless of this setting.
 The default version is HTTP 1.1.
   - CLI Alias: `http-front-version`